Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Jump to:

 There is nothing better than getting the family together for Sunday Supper!
-This recipe is my go-to time and time again because it is so easy to make and my family loves it so much.
+This recipe has been my go-to recipe repeatedly because it is easy to make, and my family loves it.

-Slow-cooked cast iron sirloin tip roast is juicy, fork-tender, and so flavorful.
-It cooks with tender carrots and onions in a tasty beef gravy made with red wine.
+Slow-cooked cast iron sirloin tip roast is juicy, fork-tender, and flavorful.
+It comes with tender carrots and onions in a tasty beef gravy made with red wine.
 Every bite is a dream come true!

-This is a one-pot dinner recipe perfect for feeding the family or a hungry crowd.
-It’s hearty, easy to make, and just what you need when you’re looking for easy and delicious dinner ideas.
+This one-pot dinner recipe is perfect for feeding the family or a hungry crowd of dinner guests.
+It’s hearty, easy to make, and just what you need when looking for easy and delicious dinner ideas – plus, it’s budget-friendly!

 I tried it!
 It came out excellent!!!
 So much flavor and meat so tender.
 I added potatoes and carrots.
 Made a gravy with juices like you suggested.